MultiSafepay/docs/content/checkout/multiple.md

     >
     > Your payment component now automatically renders a checkbox where customers can choose whether they would like to store their payment details for future visits.

-    Recurring payments are supported for all credit card payments.
+    Recurring payments are supported for all card payments.

-    📘 **Note:** For test credit card details, see Test payment details – [Credit and debit cards](/docs/testing#credit-and-debit-cards).
+    📘 **Note:** To test card details, see Test payment details – [Credit and debit cards](/docs/testing#credit-and-debit-cards).

     To use recurring payments in your payment component, you need to enable recurring payments for your account.
 If you haven't already, email <sales@multisafepay.com>